juice-shop/multi-juicer/readme.md

 ![MultiJuicer, Multi User Juice Shop Platform](./cover.svg)

+> **Warning:** We are in the middle of renaming the Project from JuicyCTF to MultiJuicer.
+You might find / encounter some problems until the migration is completed.

 Running CTFs and Security Trainings with [OWASP Juice Shop](https://github.com/bkimminich/juice-shop) is usually quite tricky, Juice Shop just isn't intended to be used by multiple users at a time.
 Instructing everybody how to start Juice Shop on their own machine works ok, but takes away too much valuable time.